-Our early childhood program is for children 3-6 years old.
-Our Montessori curriculum focuses on the basics of math and language and incorporates science, art, social studies, movement and music.
+Our half day early childhood program is for children 3-6 years old.
+Our Montessori curriculum focuses on the basics of math and language and weaves science, art, social studies, movement and music throughout.

 Montessori is unique by design because it is customizable to the development of the child rather than what a child "should be" learning at a given age.
 The curriculum is moved up or slowed down to meet the natural pace of your little one, right where they are.